 The risks of medical abortion

 Medical abortion is a safe and effective method of terminating a pregnancy up to 9 weeks gestation; however, like surgical abortion, a medical abortion carries some risks:

 - Incomplete abortion is the most common complication (1-4%) and occurs when the pregnancy is not completely expelled from the uterus, causing cramping or heavy bleeding.
 A surgical procedure may be required if the bleeding or cramping is not settling, which is included in the cost of your service.

 - Ongoing pregnancy occurs in less than 1% of cases.
 We may recommend a surgical abortion as treatment for this complication or further medical management, which is inclusive in the cost of your service.

 - Infection is uncommon (less than 1%).

 - Excessive bleeding severe enough to require a blood transfusion occurs in around 1 in 1,000 cases.
-We provide a 24/7 medical advice hotline to help you manage any concerns and provide advice about how to act in the rare case that you may require emergency assistance.
+We provide an aftercare service to help you manage any concerns and provide advice about how to act in the rare case that you may require assistance.

 What to expect after taking the second medication